immortaltw/Behavioral-Cloning-Project/writeup.md

 #### 1. Solution Design Approach

-I use a convolution neural network model similar to Lenet (line 98)as starting point.
+I use a convolution neural network model similar to Lenet (line 126)as starting point.
 It's relatively simple and fast to train.
 However, the model was only good enough to make the car run for 1/2 lap in autonomous mode.

 I split my image and steering angle data into a training and validation set with 80/20 ratio.
 In the beginning I set the epochs to 7.
 But 7 seemed too big because the validation error began to fluctuate after epoch 5.
-So I set the epochs to 5 for this model.
+So I set the epochs to 3 for this model.

 #### 2. Final Model Architecture

-Because the Lenet model was not good enough, I tried to use Nvidia's model but with some slight difference (line 60).
+Because the Lenet model was not good enough, I tried to use Nvidia's model but with some slight difference (line 94).
 The model I used have 5 CNN layers with kernal sizes identical to Nvidia's network arch.
 I added one max pooling layer after the first CNN, and another max pooling and a dropout (0.25).

-Unlike Nivdia's model, which has 4 fully connected layer, I used 3 plus a dropout layer instead.
-I found that the model file size is too big if using Nvidia's model, so I remove one fully connected layer.
-The validation error of this model began to fluctuate after epoch 2, so I set epochs to 2 to avoid overfitting.
+Unlike Nivdia's model, which has 4 fully connected layer, I add a dropout layer after the first fully connected layer.
+I also added 3 max pooling layer in between.
+The validation error of this model began to fluctuate after epoch 4, so I set epochs to 3 to avoid overfitting.

 The final step was to run the simulator to see how well the car was driving around track one.
 There were a few spots where the vehicle fell off the track, basically the region after crossing the bridge.
 To improve it I simply record 2 more runs specifically for this region and use it as part of training data set.